vicky-liu17/vicky-blogs/Machine_Learning/Black_Box_Variational_Inference.md

 Probablistic Machine Learning
 - ML methods that connect domain knowledge(学科知识) to data
 - Provides a computational methodology for scalable modelling
+- Goal: A methodology that is expressive, scalable, easy to develop.